Image/s credit: Boston Dynamics.

 The new Atlas is set to first roll out in partnership with a select group of customers.
 This decision enables Boston Dynamics to improve Atlas over time and fine-tune its operation in real and complex scenarios before it is scaled up for broader commercial distribution.
 Collaborations are set to start with Hyundai, providing rigorous real-world testing grounds for the electric Atlas.

-History
+Brief History

 Boston Dynamics was founded in 1992 as a spin-off from the Massachusetts Institute of Technology (MIT).
 In 2013, the hydraulic-powered Atlas program was first introduced to the public as a part of a DARPA-funded initiative.
 Atlas was never commercialized but it was a humanoid robot that kept shocking robotic lovers around the world time after time with its great capabilities such as running, doing backflips, and even engaging in parkour.
 The hydraulic Atlas was retired in April 2024 and replaced with its better and more powerful successor, the electric-powered Atlas, designed with commercialization in mind.

-Comment by addoobot - Our Opinion
+Comment by addoobot - Our Perspective

 For a long time, we've been curious about whether Boston Dynamics would unveil a more modern-looking humanoid, given their pioneering status in humanoids and robotics.
 Then, suddenly—boom!
 They certainly did not disappoint.
 What's particularly eye-catching about the new atlas is its great range of joint motion as evident in the first unveiling video by Boston Dynamics.
 While the extensive range of motions can appear a bit uncanny because of the human factor, from a practical standpoint, it's definitely impressive and functional.